mcmasterml/eyespy/README.md

-# Surveil
+# EyeSpy

-### Automating Video Surveillance
+### Automating Video Detections

-Presenting surveil, a containerized application which takes video and returns detection and tracking analytics.
+Presenting EyeSpy, a service which takes video and returns object detection and tracking analytics.

-A live deployment is freely accessible at my personal website: https://eyespy.petermcmaster.me
+A live deployment is freely accessible [here](https://eyespy.petermcmaster.me)

+Motivation for this project comes from a passion for Computer Vision models and a recognition of the current business need for automating surveillance.
+The idea is to feed video through an object detector (in this case, the YOLOv8 model from [ultralytics](https://github.com/ultralytics/ultralytics)) and return a dataframe and images from objects of interest (i.e. people, cars, etc.)

+In this way, the task of monitoring nefarious activity becomes streamlined by the creation of a tabular dataset of everything detected within the video.
+This allows users to search, scrub, and identify much faster than was previously possible.

+It's live!

 You can run a local deployment by cloning this repository and following these steps: